Space-Time FEM for the Vectorial Wave Equation under Consideration of Ohm's Law: A space-time finite element method in a tensor product

 Then we derive the following CFL condition for the vectorial wave equation

 and therefore

 where $h_t$ and $h_x$ are the respective maximal temporal and spatial step sizes from Section \ref{sec:FES}.
-In case $\sigma$ is big enough, we even arrive at the CFL condition
+In case $\sigma$ is big enough, e.g. $\sigma \geq 1$ everywhere, we even arrive at the CFL condition

-If we consider $\Omega = (0,1)^2$ and use a shape regular triangulation with isosceles rectangular triangles as in Fig.~\ref{Fig:isoscTriag} then we compute, by estimating the eigenvalues of $J_lJ_l^T$ directly, that $c_I=18$ as in \cite{HauserZank2023}.
+Let us consider an example for $\mu=1$ and $\varepsilon = I$.
+If we consider $\Omega = (0,1)^2$ and use a shape regular triangulation with isosceles rectangular triangles then we compute, by estimating the eigenvalues of $J_lJ_l^T$ directly, that $c_I=18$ as in \cite{HauserZank2023}.
 Hence, in this case, we arrive at the CFL conditions

 and the stricter condition